src-d/blog/content/post/gld.md

 ## Algorithm

-We have implemented license detection based on the license and README files for now, and wish to add fine-grained scanning of source code files in the future (do you want to help us?).
+We have implemented license detection based on the `LICENSE` and `README` files for now, and wish to add fine-grained scanning of source code files in the future (do you want to help us? work on the [issue](https://github.com/src-d/go-license-detector/issues/24)).
 Given the stated license text, we compare it to the texts in the SPDX database and record the match.
 The naive way of making the comparisons is to calculate the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)